 The oceans carry lots of unique animals, including some with three-letter animal names like eels.
 There are over 780 species of eel in the world.
 Though most people know of the electric eels, there are many more in the open waters.

 Eels are longer than regular fish and look more like snakes.
-They can swim well and often even move backwards when they need to.
+They can swim well and often even move back when they need to.
 While some species are found in shallow waters like rivers, some prefer the deep blue sea.

 Regarding feeding habits, eels are categorized as carnivores.
 They feed on animals such as smaller fish, worms, mussels, lizards, and frogs.